Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 What is the difference between the Test Ton Verre® bracelet and card?

 The bracelet is worn on the wrist: it is visible, accessible, and customizable from 500 units.
-The card is more discreet: it slips into a wallet, pocket, or phone case.
-Both formats are used to test a drink thanks to a reactive tablet.
+The card is more discreet: it fits in a wallet, pocket, or phone case.
+Both formats are used to test a drink with a reactive tablet.

 Are Test Ton Verre® cards customizable?

 No. Test Ton Verre® cards are not customizable.
-Customization is available for bracelets starting from 500 units.
+Customization is available for bracelets starting at 500 units.

 Are Test Ton Verre® bracelets customizable?

 Yes.
-Bracelets can be customized from 500 units with a logo, a color, or a prevention message.
-This option is especially suitable for festivals, communities, student unions, associations, and event organizers.
+Bracelets can be customized from 500 units with a logo, color, or prevention message.
+This option is especially suitable for festivals, communities, BDE, associations, and event organizers.

 Does the device detect all drugs?